The Ultimate Guide to Flavored Olive Oils for Dressing and CookingMartina Crocker

 - Healthy Fats

 Olive oil is categorized as a healthy fat, due in part to its antioxidant content.
-Polyphenols are a plant-based antioxidant found in olive oil, including flavored varieties.
+Polyphenols are a plant-based antioxidants found in olive oil, including flavored varieties.
 They’re known to have anti-inflammatory effects and may even improve immune system function.

 Extra-virgin olive oil has the highest amount of polyphenols, as compared with common and refined olive oils.
 EVOO also contains monounsaturated oleic acid, which may help lower bad LDL cholesterol levels and raise good HDL cholesterol levels.